Congressional Internship Program

 When are the Internships?

-Applications for District Internships are accepted year round.
+Applications for Virtual District Office Internships are accepted year-round.
 Applicants should indicate their beginning and ending dates of availability to work, and positions will be filled on a rolling basis.
-Each district internship session is six weeks long.
+Each district internship session is a minimum of six weeks long.
 For 2021, we are also seeking interns with the following specialties: photography and digital.